-KV · Cloudflare Workers docs
+KV

 Note that

-get may return stale values -- if a given key has recently been read in a given location, changes to the key made in other locations may take up to 60 seconds to be visible.
-See How KV works for more on this topic.
+get may return stale values – if a given key has recently been read in a given location, changes to the key made in other locations may take up to 60 seconds to be visible.
+Refer to How KV works for more information on this topic.

-Here’s an example of reading a key from within a Worker:
+An example of reading a key from within a Worker:

 })